bgno1/sds_rebalance/README.md

 - Experimental results for YOLOv8s can be validated using the official [Ultralytics YOLOv8 (v8.2)](https://github.com/ultralytics/ultralytics) repository, which offers state-of-the-art performance for real-time object detection and plays a key role in validating our findings.

-- Both models are trained using the original and re-partitioned training and validation annotations.
+- All models are trained using the original and re-partitioned training and validation annotations.
 Validation results, evaluated on the [SeaDronesSee Leaderboard](https://macvi.org/leaderboard/airborne/seadronessee/object-detection), demonstrate noticeable performance improvements.